Obesity and sexuality: Men

 In men, it can lead to erectile dysfunction.

 Women

 Women in class 3 obesity experience the most impairment in sexual quality of life, with an overall lack of enjoyment of sexual activity.
 In women, it generally leads to low self-esteem and negative self image.

 Fat fetishism

 Fat fetishism (and "feederism") has been described as a sexual subculture, sexual fetish and a lifestyle.

-Hanne Blank has written:"Feederism is a red herring, it creates alarm and controversy that derails more meaningful discourse about fat sexuality.
-All of fat people’s sexuality gets lost in the shadow of the mainstream media’s voyeuristic fixation on what is portrayed as a freak show."

 Some people consider feederism to be a part of BDSM, because food is used as a means of control because the feeder decides what the feedee eats and how much their body changes.
 Some fat people do happily engage in the fetishism and find fulfillment in it.
 Many have felt fetishism thrust on them without consent.
 Aubrey Gordon has rejected the notion that fat attraction is necessarily a fetish.
 Feederism has been depicted in films like Feed and City Island, where the first was not consensual but the latter was.